-Heel Free & Figure Eight (inanimate objects may be used for Fig 8) 40

-Command Discrimination (Stand, Down, Sit) 30

-Drop on Recall 30

 Retrieve on Flat 20

 Retrieve over High Jump 30

 Broad Jump 20

 Stand Stay Get Your Leash 30

 Total Points 200

-CLASS #522- Grad Open A is open to experienced handlers in their first year of Grad Open training.
-This class is open to exhibitors in their 1st year of Graduate Open Obedience training with no prior experience in Graduate Open Obedience training.
+CLASS #522- Grad Open A This class is open to exhibitors in their 1st year of Graduate Open Obedience training with no prior experience in Graduate Open Obedience training.
+Exhibitors and dogs may only compete in Grad Open A for one year.
 All exercises in these classes will be judged according to AKC specifications except registration of dog is not required.

-CLASS #523- Grad Open B This class is open to experienced handlers in their second or higher year of Grad Open training.
-The youth and dog teams may continue to compete in this class, even after receiving a qualifying score in Graduate Open Obedience at a previous State or County Fair.
+CLASS #523- Grad Open B This class is open to exhibitors and dogs who did not earn a qualifying score in Grad Open A. Handlers with prior Grad Open experience who are showing a new dog, or new handlers showing an experienced Grad Open dog should also enter the B class.
+This class is open to experienced handlers in their second or higher year of Grad Open training.
+The youth and dog teams may continue to compete in this class, even after receiving a qualifying score in Graduate Open Obedience at a previous State or County Fair or State Dog Trial.
 All exercises in these classes will be judged according to AKC specifications except registration of dog is not required.